-D.2.7 Uncertainty associated with the value of technical provisions
+D.2.8 Uncertainty associated with the value of technical provisions

-Over the past 2 years, the actual CTP experience has shown significant deviations from the actuarial model results.
-This level of volatility is driven by the migration the business underwent over the prior years.
-This resulted in significant changes in invoice processing speeds and correspondingly resulted in a volatile CTP.
-An uncertainty provision (noted in D.2.5) has been set up in light of this uncertainty.
+Over the past year, the actual CTP experience has shown material deviations from the actuarial model results.
+This level of volatility is driven by changes in invoice processing speeds and payment patterns which has reduced compared to prior years.
+An allowance has been set up in light of this uncertainty (as noted in D.2.7) and the risk of under provisioning is relatively low.